 Gum disease is often nearly symptomless.
 It can progress over many years at a very gradual rate.
 By the time clear symptoms emerge, it might be too late for treatment, and you could lose all your teeth.
-The diligent care of trained dental professionals is the best way to avoid this distressing scenario.
+Prevention, however, is not complicated.
+Good home care and regular profession cleanings combined with careful early detection procedures are the best ways to avoid this distressing scenario.

 Treatment of Gum Disease